-Enjoy the flavors of an antipasto platter in pasta form with this easy and delicious recipe for Antipasto Pasta Salad.
-Bursting with flavor from the olives, salami, roasted red peppers, grape tomatoes, sweet onions, and a simple homemade red wine vinaigrette, this pasta salad is anything but boring.
+Enjoy the flavors of an antipasto platter in this easy and delicious recipe for Antipasto Pasta Salad.
+Bursting with flavor from olives, salami, roasted red peppers, grape tomatoes, sweet onions, and a simple homemade red wine vinaigrette, Antipasto Pasta Salad will be a hit at any gathering!

 And with good reason!